 Many victims choose to sue an uninsured driver when they discover their PIP and uninsured motorist coverage fail to adequately cover their losses.
 Unfortunately, suing an uninsured driver is often not worth the time and expense.
 Uninsured drivers typically do not have auto insurance in the first place because they do not have the financial means to purchase or maintain it.
 If you end up being awarded compensation, the uninsured may not be able to pay at all, or if they have minimal income, a judge may require a payment plan.
 However, these payments can be very low, making it impossible to cover all of your bills.

-When you are involved in an accident with an uninsured driver, it is always best to consult a West Palm Beach uninsured motorist lawyer.
+When you are involved in an accident with an uninsured driver, it is always best to consult a Uninsured Motorist Lawyer.
 They can help you determine if the uninsured driver has hidden assets or the best course of action for recovering the compensation you are entitled to.